 Our graduate program in chemical engineering has two primary goals: to train students to be leaders in research and development in industry or government, and to be faculty members at colleges and universities.

 We strive to develop innovative strategies and techniques in the fields of chemical and biological engineering.
 Relative to many peer institutions, Northwestern places a great deal of emphasis on interdisciplinary and cross-school research interactions.
 Of the research-active faculty in the Department of Chemical and Biological Engineering, over half have formal associations with other departments through full, joint or courtesy appointments, and half of these advise graduate students from other departments.

-Our graduate students have degrees from some of the most competitive institutions in the United States and around the world, including top universities in China, India, Korea, and Europe.
+Our graduate students have degrees from some of the most competitive institutions in the United States and around the world, including top universities in China, India, South Korea, and Europe.